geojsonkit.org

 What happens to complex geometries like MultiPolygons?

-They are fully preserved in the wkt column.
-While lng and lat stay empty, the wkt cell will contain the complete string representation (e.g., MULTIPOLYGON (((...)))) which most GIS software can read perfectly.
+They're fully preserved in the wkt column. lng and lat stay empty, but the wkt cell carries the complete Well-Known Text (e.g. MULTIPOLYGON(((...)))), which most GIS software reads perfectly.

 Yes.
-The tool follows RFC 4180 standards.
-Any value (or header) containing a comma, double-quote, or newline is automatically wrapped in quotes to ensure the CSV structure remains intact.
+Any value or header containing a comma, double-quote, or newline is wrapped in double-quotes, and internal quotes are doubled — RFC 4180 escaping — so the CSV structure stays intact.

 Is there a file size limit?